The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 "What?
 We don't do that..."

 OK.
 Take them one at a time.
 First commandment, "Thou shalt have no other gods..."
-Oh, what we think is important in our lives we don't call them gods, but they are often more important to us than the actual word of our God.
+Oh, what we think is important in our lives we don't call "gods", but they are often more important to us than the actual word of our God.
 Do you ever do something that you know is "outside the lines" instead of doing what you know you should?
 Some would not call this "another god", but what would you call letting something, anything, get between you and God?
 Put another way, doing what you want even if it conflicts with what God said to do?
 As Paul said in Colossians 3:5

 5Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.